needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_Intrinsics.md

 }
 ```

-And lets assume that the pointer to the struct `Foo` has an alignment of 8 - the natural alignment of a `long` value.
+Let's assume that the pointer to the struct `Foo` has an alignment of 8 - the natural alignment of a `long` value.
 The `Interlocked.Read` of `a` would be successful because it lies on a _naturally aligned_ address, but `b` would not.
 Undefined behaviour will occur at the load of `b` as a result.

 ## `System.Threading.Thread`